f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP ifTable & ifXTable
 -----------------------

-You can poll the following SNMP OIDs to get detailed Interface stats for each physical port on the rSeries appliances, and also for Link Aggregation Groups that have been configured.
-Below are table view of the ifTable and ifXTable, you can poll individual interfaces if needed.
+You can poll the following SNMP OIDs to get detailed Interface stats for each physical port on the rSeries appliances, and for Link Aggregation Groups that have been configured.
+Below are table views of the ifTable and ifXTable, you can poll individual interfaces if needed.

 **NOTE: Stats for LAG interfaces are not currently populated.**